-- (1) Morningstar RatingTM as of December 31, 2009 is provided if available for open-end funds only.
+- (1) Morningstar RatingTM as of December 31, 2008 is provided if available for open-end funds only.
+Morningstar ratings may be available for certain closed-end funds.
 Morningstar ratings are not an indication of absolute performance.
+Current performance for some of the funds in 2008 were negative.
 Call 800-GABELLI for performance results through the most recent month end.
-For each fund with at least a three-year history, Morningstar calculates a Morningstar RatingTM based on a Morningstar risk-adjusted return measure that accounts for variation in a fund's monthly performance (including the effects of sales charges, loads and redemption fees) placing more emphasis on downward variations and rewarding consistent performance.
+For each fund with at least a three-year history, Morningstar calculates a Morningstar RatingTM based on a Morningstar riskadjusted return measure that accounts for variation in a fund's monthly performance (including the effects of sales charges, loads and redemption fees) placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of the funds in an investment category receive five stars, the next 22.5% receive four stars, the next 35% receive three stars, the next 22.5% receive two stars and the bottom 10% receive one star.
 The Overall Morningstar Rating for a fund is derived from a weighted average of the performance figures associated with its three, five, and ten-year (if applicable) Morningstar Rating metrics.
 Morningstar Ratings are shown for the respective class shown; other classes may have different performance characteristics.
-There were 1,757 Large Blend funds rated for three years, 1,376 funds for five years and 710 funds for ten years (GAMCO Westwood Equity Fund).
-There were 566 Small Blend funds rated for three years, 467 funds for five years and 243 funds for ten years (GAMCO Westwood Mighty MitessM Fund, GAMCO Westwood SmallCap Equity Fund).
-There were 953 Moderate Allocation funds rated for three years, 786 funds for five years and 441 funds for ten years (GAMCO Westwood Balanced Fund, GAMCO Westwood Income Fund).
-There were 978 Intermediate-Term Bond funds rated for three years, 866 funds for five years and 496 funds for ten years (GAMCO Westwood Intermediate Bond Fund). (a) 2009 Morningstar, Inc. All Rights reserved.
+There were 1,185 Large Value funds rated for three years, 963 funds for five years and 451 funds for ten years (GAMCO Westwood Equity Fund).
+There were 341 Small Value funds rated for three years, 269 funds for five years and 121 funds for ten years (GAMCO Westwood Mighty Mitessm Fund).
+There were 704 Small Growth funds rated for three years and 574 funds for five years and 291 funds for ten years (B.B.
+Micro Cap Growth Fund).
+There were 962 Moderate Allocation funds rated for three years, 768 funds for five years and 448 funds for ten years (GAMCO Westwood Balanced Fund, GAMCO Westwood Income Fund).
+There were 991 Intermediate-Term Bond funds rated for three years, 857 funds for five years and 458 funds for ten years (GAMCO Westwood Intermediate Bond Fund).
+There were 561 Small Blend funds rated for three years and 449 funds for five years and 216 funds for ten years (GAMCO Westwood SmallCap Equity Fund). (a) 2008 Morningstar, Inc. All Rights reserved.
 This information is (1) proprietary to Morningstar and/or its content providers (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
 Past performance is no guarantee of future results. - (2) These funds have multi-classes of shares available.
 Multi-class shares include Class A shares which have a front-end sales charge, Class B shares which are subject to a back-end contingent deferred sales charge for up to 6 years and Class C which shares are subject to a 1% back-end contingent deferred sales charge for up to two years.
 However, Class B shares are no longer offered for new purchases as of July 2004.
 Class I shares are available to institutional accounts.
 Net assets include all share classes. - (3) Teton has agreements in place to waive its advisory fee or reimburse expenses of the Fund to maintain fund expenses at a specified level for Class AAA shares; Multi-class shares have separate limits as described in the Fund's prospectus.
-(GAMCO Westwood Income Fund 1.50%; GAMCO Westwood SmallCap Equity Fund 1.50%; GAMCO Westwood Intermediate Bond Fund 1.00%.
+(GAMCO Westwood Income Fund 1.50%; GAMCO Westwood SmallCap Equity Fund 1.50%; GAMCO Westwood Intermediate Bond Fund 1.00%; B.B.
+Micro Cap Growth Fund 1.80%.
 Such agreements are renewable annually).